justwzb/android-binder-standalone/README.md

 ### Code From:

-The source code of binder are copied from ASOP
+The source code of binder are copied from AOSP

 binder & servicemanager
 https://android.googlesource.com/platform/frameworks/native/+/android-4.4.4_r2.0.1